Off-site Activity Venues

 Daytona Beach’s famed heritage also claims the U.S. headquarters of LPGA and NASCAR.
 Home to Daytona International Speedway, the ‘World Center of Racing’ just saw the completion of Daytona Rising, an impressive $400-million investment to improve the experience, making it a perfect offsite outing.

-Attendees looking for a thrill can choose from a surprising list of attractions including a race around Daytona International Speedway with the Richard Petty Driving Experience.
+Attendees looking for a thrill can choose from a surprising list of attractions including a race around Daytona International Speedway with the NASCAR Racing Experience.
 Test your nerves in the special dragsters at Speed Park Motorsports; explore a dozen water rides at Daytona Lagoon or enjoy the calm thrill of up-close encounters with marine life while paddle boarding in the Halifax River.

 Perhaps a round of golf is more your pace.
 Hit the links at one of the area’s many famous fairways designed by the legends of the sport.
 Golf Digest recently ranked Daytona Beach in the top 15 places to play golf in the nation.